mehmetegeacican/Design-Patterns-JS-TS/Creational/Readme.md

 # Creational Patterns

-Creational design patterns focuse on object creation and increases flexibility and reusability of object creations. <br/>
+Creational design patterns focus on object creation and increases flexibility and reusability of object creations. <br/>

 The patterns include : <br/>
 ## Builder Pattern